Roosevelt Hotel (Manhattan): 1990s to 2010s

 After the renovation was completed, the Roosevelt again became profitable; by 2000, the hotel had an 84.8 percent occupancy rate and was earning $29 million annually.
 PIA exercised its option to purchase the hotel for $36.5 million in 1999, under the terms of its lease.
 By then, the Milstein family claimed that the hotel's value had increased to $250 million, and a legal battle resulted.
 The Milsteins agreed to sell the hotel only if PIA paid off a mortgage loan that the Milsteins had taken out on the hotel; this added $23 million to the $36.5 million sale price, for a total of $59.5 million.
-After a New York state judge ruled in PIA's favor in 2000, the Milsteins were required to adhere to the 1979 agreement and repay PIA and Prince Faisal the additional $23 million.
+After New York state judge Ira Gammerman ruled in PIA's favor in 2000, the Milsteins were required to adhere to the 1979 agreement and repay PIA and Prince Faisal the additional $23 million.
 By 2002, the hotel's occupancy rate had declined to 75 percent, and its annual profits had decreased to $12 million.

 PIA announced in February 2003 that it would place the hotel for sale.
 The airline wanted to sell the Roosevelt along with the Hôtel Scribe in Paris, but PIA delayed the sale by several months because of the Iraq War.
 Several developers, including Donald Trump, Harry Macklowe, The Related Companies, and Vornado Realty Trust, expressed interest in buying the Roosevelt.
 Pakistani president Pervez Musharraf indicated later that year that the sale might be delayed.
 At the time, there were rumors that the Roosevelt might be converted into an office building.
 Instead of selling the building, PIA spent around $3 million on relatively minor renovations.
 By the mid-2000s, there was increasing demand for the hotel's exhibition space.
 In 2005, PIA bought out most of its Saudi partner's stake in the Roosevelt and the Scribe, in exchange for $40 million and PIA's share of the Riyadh Minhal Hotel (a Holiday Inn located on property owned by the prince).
 After this transaction, Prince Faisal owned 1 percent of the hotel, while PIA owned 99 percent.